deepthought84/win11-on-lvm/README.md

 ```
 cryptsetup open /dev/sda3 sda3_crypt
 ```
-When volume is unlocke press Ctrl-D, the setu system should now continue to boot properly.
+When volume is unlocked press Ctrl-D, the setup system should now continue to boot properly.
 Update initramfs and copy and updat it on your boot partition
 ```
 update-initramfs -k all -u